 According to the CDC, there are about 8.7 million adults diagnosed with chronic bronchitis in the U.S.1 Additionally, chronic bronchitis accounted for 294,000 visits to the emergency room in 2012, and accounted for 619 deaths in that year.
-Although it

 Chronic bronchitis occurs if the lining of the bronchial tubes is constantly irritated and inflamed, causing a long-term cough with mucus.
 This condition also presents with difficulty breathing, wheezing, and a feeling of tightness in the chest.
 People with chronic bronchitis can also get acute bronchitis on top of it, as viruses or bacteria can easily infect the irritated and weakened bronchial tubes.
 When this happens, the person’s condition worsens for several days while the secondary infection takes hold.2

 Smoking is the main cause of chronic bronchitis and there is no cure; as such, smokers are urged to quit before it even begins.
 With early diagnosis and treatment, however, sufferers of chronic bronchitis can enjoy a better quality of life.

 The first step to treatment is to remove the source of lung irritation: most often, in this case, smoking.
 If other lung irritants like fumes or dust contributed to the development of chronic bronchitis, it is important to avoid areas with heavy air pollution.
 If one must enter an area with fumes or dust, then a proper-fitting mask is recommended.